YaliZhang98/mGPS/README.md

 ## Usage

-The interface of mGPS and its detailed description can be found in folder `mGPS_interface`
+The interface of mGPS and its detailed description can be found in folder `mGPS_interface`。

-* `mGPS()` function takes several arguments:
+In `mGPS.r`, there are two parts of scripts:

+* `species_select()` - function using random forest for selecting optimal Geographically Informative Taxa (GIT) that used to built the mGPS prediction model:
+  - `x` -- prediction variables
+  - `y` -- target variable
+  - `remove_correlated` -- should correlated predictor variables be removed (>98% correlation).
+  - `subsets` -- The variable subset sizes to try
+  - `cores` -- number of cores to utilize
+* `mGPS()` - a machine-learning-based function that utilizes microbial relative sequence abundances to yield a fine-scale source site for microorganisms
-  - `training` -- Taxa data of samples used to train the model.
+  * `training` -- Taxa data of samples used to train the model.
-  - `testing` -- taxa abundance data of samples for which predictions are to be generated
+  * `testing` -- taxa abundance data of samples for which predictions are to be generated
-  - `classTarget` -- granularity for geographic class prediction either country,city or trasit station etc.
+  * `classTarget` -- granularity for geographic class prediction either country,city or transit station etc.
-  - `variables` -- a vector containing names of species or taxa to be used as variables for prediction.
+  * `variables` -- a vector containing names of species or taxa to be used as variables for prediction.
 This needs defining even if all taxa/species in the training data frame are to be used, so that geographic information are not mistakenly used as predictors.
-  - `hierarchy` -- The geographic hierarchy for predictions i.e. continent –> city -> latitude -> longitude
+  * `hierarchy` -- The geographic hierarchy for predictions i.e. continent –> city -> latitude -> longitude
-  - `nthread` -- number of threads to utilise
+  * `nthread` -- number of threads to utilize
-  - `coast` -- (optional) data.frame of co-ordinates for predictions to be bound by
+  * `coast` -- (optional) data.frame of co-ordinates for predictions to be bound by

 If no test set is given then a trained model is returned that takes a test set as the input.